-There are several projects in the works that will increase efficiency and improve services in Bellevue.
-The City has been installing electronic read water meter system throughout the City over the past several years.
+There are several projects in the works that will increase efficiency and improve services in Belleview.
+The City installed an electronic read water meter system throughout the City over the past several years.
 In addition to increasing staff efficiency and reporting capabilities for the billing process, this system will also be able to more accurately monitor usage and help in leak detection analysis for the citizen.
 To move the project forward and be able to contract a city-wide install, the City obtained a low interest (0.75%) loan/grant for \$960,000.
 Of that amount \$634,524 is forgiven leaving the amount of the loan at \$324,976.
-Those meters were installed in the 2018/2019 fiscal year.
+Those meters were installed in the 2018/2019/2020 fiscal years.